asyrjasalo/RESTinstance/README.rst

     make atest

-For the best level of isolation, the Docker container both with Robot Framework and the library is recreated each time the command is ran (more in the next chapter).

-If Docker (Compose) is not available, use ``npm`` to install `mountebank <http://www.mbtest.org>`__ and run the very same test API:
+If Docker (Compose) is not available, use ``npm`` to install `mountebank Node.js package <https://www.npmjs.com/package/mountebank>`__ and run the very same test API and tests:

 ::